aviaryan/shach/REPORT.md

 ![Builds Passing](https://img.shields.io/badge/builds-passing-brightgreen.svg)
 ![Open Source](https://img.shields.io/badge/open-source-blue.svg)

-Shach is a simple programming language that can compile to both Bash or Windows Batch.
+Shach is a simple programming language that can compile to both Bash and Windows Batch.
-The user may write the shach script only once and compile it in any platform to generate a .sh or a .bat file or both.
+The user will write the shach script (.shach) only once and compile it in any platform to generate a .sh or a .bat file or both.